 Q. How is the area near Alazan for LGBT folks?

-A. Costa Rica is conservative, however LGBT members of the Alazan community feel very welcomed by locals, who care more about simply being good neighbors above all else.
+A. Costa Rica is conservative, however LGBT members of the Alazan community feel welcomed by locals, who care more about simply being good neighbors above all else.
 Costa Rica is the first Central American country to support same-sex marriage.
-Occasionally, Alazanians and guests will form a carpool or two to Manuel Antonio (LGBT-friendly beach town) for a beach day, happy hour, dinner, or after-hours entertainment.
+Manuel Antonio (LGBT-friendly beach town) is close by for a beach day, happy hour, dinner, or evening entertainment.